 - Using an electric mixer, combine the butter and cream cheese until they are well combined.
 Add the erythritol and the whipping cream and continue mixing until everything is incorporated.

-- Next, mix in the vanilla and 1/2 tsp of peppermint extract – mix well and then taste.
-Add more peppermint extract to taste – but be careful!
+- Next, mix in the vanilla and ½ teaspoon of peppermint extract - mix well and then taste.
+Add more peppermint extract to taste - but be careful!
 A little peppermint goes a long way!

 - Roughly chop your chocolate chips into smaller pieces (skip this step if you are using mini chips)

-- Fold the chocolate chips (reserve about 2 tsp worth), and 2-3 drops of red food coloring into the cream cheese mixture.
+- Fold the chocolate chips (reserve about 2 teaspoon worth), and 2-3 drops of red food coloring into the cream cheese mixture.

 - Pour into prepared (and cooled) pie crust.
 Top with crushed peppermint and reserved chocolate.